stephen-asare/WRF-DART-CYCLING/docs/data_download.md

 ```
 conda deactivate
 ```
+This should create a directory for the ERA5 data and store them there appropraitely.

 ## Downloading WPS data
 We require a mandatory and optional static data for wrf to run.
 More information on the static data can be found in [WRF Preprocessing System (WPS) Geographical Input Data Mandatory Fields Downloads]{https://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html}